How to Prevent Session Replay Attacks in Android & iOS Apps

 Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Session Replay Attack on Mobile apps using Appdome
+How to Implement Prevent Session Replay Attack in Mobile Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Mobile Apps that Prevent Session Replay Attack without an SDK or gateway: